27 Types of Moss That Can Make Your Garden Magical

 They prefer moist fertile soil or humus and are commonly found in Pacific Midwest forests.

 Lanky moss is a type of feather moss that commonly grows in North America, Canada, and Europe.
 They act as a nitrogen fixer by absorbing nitrogen and nutrients that rainwater washes downhill.

 This moss is characterized by lacy fern-like foliage of a bright yellow-green hue.
 They grow well in heavy, clayey soil.

 Catherine’s Moss is also known as "big star moss" because the growth pattern of the leaves looks like stars when viewed from above.
 They have bright green stiff foliage and prefer well-draining soil.

 19) Dwarf Haircap Moss

 Scientific name: Pogonatum aloides

-These types of moss are also known as "aloe haircap moss" because the foliage resembles that of an aloe plant due to its succulent appearance.
+These types of moss are also known as "aloe haircap moss" because the foliage resembles that of some types of aloe plant due to its succulent appearance.

 They have stubby red stems and stiff triangular foliage.
 They do well in sandy, acidic, and loose soil.
 At home, the difference between perlite vs. vermiculite won't matter to get a bunch started and transplanted outdoors.